 The OnSIP app is available as a web app at app.onsip.com or as a desktop application.
 OnSIP users can log in with their SIP addresses and web passwords.

-If users do not remember their web passwords, they can select the "forgot password" link below the web password entry field and reset them with their SIP addresses.
+If users do not remember their web passwords, they can select the "forgot password?" link below the password entry field and reset them with their SIP addresses.
 Note that password reset instructions will be sent to the email address associated with the SIP address entered.

 Navigating the Dashboard

-All Enhanced Queues will have summary boxes that provide detailed information on the current state of the particular queue:
+All Enhanced Queues will be displayed in a grid that provides detailed information on the current state of each queue:

-- Max Wait Time: If there is a call(s) waiting in the queue, this is a running timer that shows the call with the longest wait time.
+- Max Wait: If there is a call(s) waiting in the queue, this is a running timer that shows the call with the longest wait time.

 - Waiting: The number of calls waiting to be answered by a queue agent.

 - On Call: The number of calls your queue agents are currently speaking with.

 - Abandoned: The number of calls that hung up before a queue agent was able to answer (within the last 60 minutes)

 - Completed: The number of calls answered and completed by agents (within the last 60 minutes)